-If you and your significant other are hoping to become parents, then you’ve probably already realized that timing is everything when starting a family.
-Engaging in intercourse – or, if needed, using home insemination tools – at the right time is crucial for couples who want to get pregnant.
+You’ve probably already realized that timing is everything when you’re dealing with fertility.
+Engaging in intercourse – or, if needed, using at-home insemination tools – at the right time is crucial for couples who want to get pregnant.
 The trick, then, is knowing when the time is right.

 Because timing is so critical in successful conception, tracking the days where you’re most likely to conceive is often very beneficial for couples.
 Each month your body naturally gives you signs that you could be ovulating.
 All you need is a way to read them.
 There’s where family planning methods come in.
 Different family planning methods allow you to track these different signs of ovulation.
 Today, we want to help you determine if one of these methods – the basal body temperature method – is the right one for you to use.